Banking and finance in stressed times: the greening of central banks’ mandate

 The incorporation of climate change requires paying attention to central bank functions (the “what” they do) as different considerations apply to each of them (monetary policy, for eign reserve management) and it is not advisable to perform certain activities (e.g., quasi -fiscal activities) in light of climate change policies.
 Decision-making structures should enable a comprehensive and coordinated view over climate policies, to factor in the different perspectives (e.g., monetary policy, financial policy, risk management).

+Bank Supervisory Agencies (BSA) for their part, involve their own complexities, because their primary purpose is the safety and soundness of institutions and the financial system.
+Again, climate change is relevant insofar it raises risks endangering such purpose.
 One issue relates to the mismatch between the long-term effects of climate change and the shorter time horizon of supervisory policy.
 This calls for the importance of the precautionary principle, the principle of proportionality, and due process safeguards in the action of BSAs.
 There is an increasing coverage of climate change in legal instruments.
 Prudential instruments expect banks to incorporate climate risks in areas such as business model and strategies, governance or risk management.
 Governments can aid this effort by passing taxonomies, or through interagency coordination, while respecting the autonomy of central banks and BSAs.

 Marguerite O’Connell, Senior Counsel from the ECB, completed the picture by explaining how this global perspective is assimilated ‘regionally’ by the ECB, an institution that is at the forefront of the consideration of climate risk.